The Psychology of Colors

 Associated with nature, green tends to create feelings of tranquility, luck, and health.
 In the right shade, green is a wonderful neutral color that can blend with a variety of partners on the color wheel.

 Blue is another cool color which, like green, can be used as a very pleasant neutral.
 Many shades of blue, from dark to light, can promote calmness and productivity, making it an ideal choice for an office, kitchen, or other working areas.
-However, certain shades can foster a cold feeling
+However, certain shades can foster a cold feeling of loneliness.

-with royalty and richness.
+Purple is associated with royalty and richness.
 In deeper shades, it can convey that same mood of luxury, while lighter shades, such as lilac and lavender, are considered more soothing.
 Purple is also thought to stimulate creativity and is sometimes considered exotic.
 It is often recommended for bedrooms, bathrooms, offices, or accents in main living spaces.

 Brown can convey feelings of strength and durability, and it is thought of as a grounding color.
 It is a great neutral that can go from a comfortable wall cover in lighter shades to a rich accent in darker shades.